musbau2013/aws-cicd-pipeline/builders-day/cicd/codepipeline-lab.md

 ## Part 3: Create CodeBuild Project

+Before creating the CodeBuild project, create a Github Connection from Developer Tools -> Connections to make it the other steps simpler

 ### Step 1: Navigate to CodeBuild
 1. **Navigate** to CodeBuild service
 2. **Click** "Create build project"